wso2/docs-is/en/docs/deploy/add-high-availability-for-ldap.md

 # Add High Availability for LDAP

 !!! warning
-    This guide helps you to configure high availability on the Identity Server side, but we highly recommend configuring HA on the LDAP server side with server-side load balancing.
+    This guide helps you to configure client-side load balancing.
+While we don't recommend client-side load balancing, we strongly recommend setting up high availability on the LDAP server side through server-side load balancing.

 When connecting the WSO2 Identity Server to an LDAP user store, it may be necessary to have high availability for the LDAP as it